Delegated Authority Runtime Model

-Where admissibility control must exist when execution is performed under delegated authority, so delegated actors (human or automated) cannot bind consequence without admissibility resolving at T=0.
+Where execution admissibility control must be placed when execution is performed under delegated authority, so delegated actors cannot bind consequence unless admissibility resolves at T=0.

 At the moment the delegated action commits financial, legal, operational, or regulatory effect.